ClubCedille/RocketCam/README.md

 # Rocket-cam

-The goal of this project was to a transform raspberry pi zero w into a camera system that is accessible remotely.
+The goal of this project is to transform a raspberry pi zero w into a camera system that is accessible remotely.

 This software allow you to control many raspberry pi zero W from a single master PI.